openwebos/cmake-modules-webos/REFERENCE.md

 - Specify `RESTRICTED_PERMISSIONS` to restrict access to `OWNER` only.
 Otherwise `READ` and `EXECUTE` access will also be granted to `WORLD` and `GROUP`.

+`webos_build_daemon()` supports both the original Upstart v0.3 files and Upstart v1.8.
+Files with a name of the form `*.conf.in` will be configured and installed to the Open webOS equivalent of `/etc/init`, which is where Upstart v1.8 expects to find them.
+Other files with a suffix of `.in` will be installed into the equivalent of `/etc/event.d`.
+Both sets of files will be installed.

 Note that calling `webos_build_daemon()` does not relieve you of the need to include a CMake `add_executable()` command.
 Also, note that `add_executable()` must be invoked before `webos_build_daemon()` (in order to define the target).